Sunday, 13 October 2013

 While watching the LEO the pager bleeps into action informing us of a Pallas's Warbler present at Barns Drift just off Old Woman's Lane.
 After arriving at the site there's no sign of the bird.
 An hour's searching still doesn't produce any sightings of the bird and with time short we decide to head off towards Titchwell.

-On route to Titchwell we debate whether to make a stop at Garden Drove.
-A Rustic Bunting was found here the previous day but with no news of it's presence today we decide to drive on.
+On the way to Titchwell, we consider stopping at Garden Drove.
+A Rustic Bunting was found there the previous day but with no news of its presence today we decided to drive on.

 Approaching Titchwell news comes through of another Pallas's Warbler, this time at Warham Greens!

-A U-turn and ten miles back along the road we park up at Stiffkey and walk the coastal path.
-Eventually finding the location the Pallas's is quickly found.
-A stunning little bird and a lifer for myself and dad and a year tick for Brian.
+A quick U-turn and ten miles back along the road we park up at Stiffkey and walk the coastal path.
+Eventually, we found the location, and the Pallas's was quickly found.
+A stunning little bird a lifer for myself and Dad and a year tick for Brian.

 With time not on our side, news breaks of a Dusky Warbler found at West Runton.

-Before leaving the site an added bonus comes when a Great Grey Shrike is spotted perched up in some Willows along the far side of the adjacent field.
+Before leaving the site a Great Grey Shrike is spotted perched up in some Willows along the far side of the adjacent field.

-With the closure of the A11 the journey home was eventful to say the least.
+The closure of the A11, made the journey home eventful, to say the least.
 The road diversions were of no help at all and only added to the frustration.

-The no show of the predicted early morning North Easterlies and the road closures and delays still didn't take anything away from another cracking days birding in Norfolk.
+The predicted early morning North Easterlies never happened and the road closures and delays still didn't detract from another cracking day's birding in Norfolk.

 No comments: